 Active investing has a goal of outperforming a market index, benchmark, or target return.
 An active approach depends on anticipating market trends and irregularities through in-depth research, forecasting, and general expertise.
 A successful active manager must buy and sell with confidence – and be more right than wrong.

-Meanwhile, passive investing typically seeks to match the returns of a market index simply by replicating the holdings of the index.
-The passive approach is often better diversified and more transparent, as it tracks the returns of a market index closely through selecting the same stocks and securities.
+Passive investing typically seeks to match the returns of a market index simply by replicating the holdings of the index.
+Passive investments tend to be broadly diversified and transparent as they track the returns of a market index closely through selecting the same stocks and securities.

 Considering this, passive investments usually cover broad segments of the market and rely on upward movement from the overall stock market to generate returns.
-The reduced trade frequency and transactions also reduces fees to the investor; the tradeoff is that passive investments are not expected to beat their benchmarks.
+Reduced trading frequency reduces fees to the investor; the tradeoff is that passive investments are not expected to beat their benchmarks.

-Investors are better off avoiding attempts to select active managers that can overcome long odds, and should instead focus on selecting passive investments that can replicate the risk/return aspects of the market at a low cost.
-Value is added by combining the appropriate asset classes together in the proper weightings to produce attractive risk-adjusted returns at the portfolio level.
-Combine that with the tax benefits of passive management, and we believe this is the best strategy for our clients and customers.
+We believe Investors are better off avoiding attempts to select active managers that may overcome long odds, and should instead focus on selecting passive investments that can replicate the risk/return aspects of the market at a low cost.
+As a portfolio manager, Alesco adds value by combining the appropriate asset classes together in the proper weightings to produce attractive risk-adjusted, after-tax returns at the portfolio level.